Saturday, January 30, 2010 at 6:21 AM

 (Obama in an interview last week with George Stephanopoulos of ABC)

-The only problem with this of course is that the very articulate Obama has spent more time speaking directly to the American people this year than any other president in US history has in the first year of his presidency.
+The only problem with this of course is that the very articulate Obama has spent more time speaking directly to the American people than any other president in the first year of his presidency.
 In fact, in “Obama’s First Year: By the Numbers,” CBS news documents that he gave 411 speeches, comments and remarks; 158 interviews; 42 news conferences; and 23 Town Hall meetings.

-Which begs the question: Just what the hell does Obama think he was talking about all year if not about core values like good jobs and healthcare, and fixing the economy and reforming health insurance coverage to match up with those values?
+This begs the question: What the hell does Obama think he was talking about all year – if not about core values like good jobs and healthcare, and about fixing the economy and reforming health insurance coverage to match up with those values?

 In fact, only two months into his presidency, he was spending so much time talking to the American people and not enough time getting stuff done that I felt constrained to offer the following cautionary observation: